nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit PERSON_NUMBER [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

-* Edits the person at the specified `INDEX`.
+* Edits the person at the specified `PERSON_NUMBER`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.